Metropolitan Museum of Art: Asian art

-The Met's Asian department holds a collection of Asian art, of more than 35,000 pieces, that is arguably the most comprehensive in the US.
-The collection dates back almost to the founding of the museum: many of the philanthropists who made the earliest gifts to the museum included Asian art in their collections.
-Today, an entire wing of the museum is dedicated to the Asian collection, and spans 4,000 years of Asian art.
+The Met's Asian department holds a collection of Asian art of more than 35,000 pieces, which the museum refers to as "one of the largest and most comprehensive in the world."
+The collection dates back almost to the founding of the museum: many of the philanthropists who made the earliest gifts to the museum had Asian art in their collections.
+Notable early donors include J. Pierpont Morgan, Benjamin Altman, and the Havemeyer and Rockefeller families.
+The museum created the Department of Far Eastern Art (which did not include India) in 1915, though the "real impetus for creating a comprehensive collection of Asian art came from Douglas Dillon," who became board chair in 1970 and made Asian a museum priority.
+At the time, it was deemed "the weakest curatorial department in terms of staff, galleries, and collection," and the museum only devoted one gallery and cases in the balcony above the Great Hall to Asian art.
+Dillon partnered with Wen C. Fong, a Princeton art professor, hired in 1971 to develop the Asian collection.
+Fong advocated collecting entire collections.
+Today, an entire wing of 64,500 square feet is dedicated to what is now called The Department of Asian Art, which spans 5,000 years.

 Major Asian civilizations are well-represented in the Met's Asian department.
 The pieces on display represent diverse types of decorative art, from painting and printmaking to sculpture and metalworking.
-The department is well known for its comprehensive collection of Cambodian, Indian, and Chinese art (including calligraphy and painting), as well as for its Nepalese and Tibetan works, and the arts of Burma (Myanmar), and Thailand.
-Three ancient religions of India—Hinduism, Buddhism and Jainism—are well represented in these sculptures.
+The department is well known for its comprehensive collection of Cambodian, Indian, Chinese art (including calligraphy and painting), Japanese, and Korean art, as well as for its Thai, Nepalese,ese and Tibetan works.
+Burma (Myanmar) is also represented.
+Three ancient religions of India—Hinduism, Buddhism and Jainism—are represented by sculpture and other media.
 However, not only "art" and ritual objects are represented in the collection; many of the best-known pieces are functional objects.
-The Asian wing also contains the Astor Court, a complete Ming Dynasty-style garden court, modeled on a courtyard in the Master of the Nets Garden in Suzhou.
-Maxwell K. Hearn has been the current department chairman of Asian Art since 2011.
+Maxwell K. Hearn has been the department chair of Asian Art since 2011.